breatheco-de/content/src/content/how-to/javascript-array-intersection.md

     //difference = [1,2]

-## Second approach: Get the intersection of multiple arrays using a for loop
+## Get the intersection of multiple arrays using a for loop

 This approach uses a for loop to iterate over an array to apply an array intersection to get every element in the first array.
 Then, it uses another method called 'includes()' to check if each element in the first array is included in the second one.